 POSist: What is the average investment required to open a bakery?

 POSist: What are the essential equipment required in Bakery?
-Which is the most expensive equipment in bakery?
+Which is the most expensive equipment in a bakery?

 For me the priority was to invest in a good commercial mixer since bakery has a lot to do with sugar and dough which has to be blended perfectly, you need to have the best in class mixers which can help you to blend this mixture to perfection.
 A good quality Kitchen aid mixer can easily be bought in a price range of Rs 40-50,000.
 Of course, this cost goes up according to the size of the mixer.

-We participated in food shows last year like The Grub Fest where we sold over 500 cupcakes in 3 days and received an amazing response from our audience on our boozy cupcake collection which includes flavors like Jack Daniel cupcakes, Mojito delight, and popcorn caramel cupcake.
-We incorporated different flavor combinations which people had never heard of before and were very excited to try.
+We participated in food shows last year like The Grub Fest where we sold over 500 cupcakes in 3 days and received an amazing response from our audience on our boozy cupcake collection which includes flavours like Jack Daniel cupcakes, Mojito delight, and popcorn caramel cupcake.
+We incorporated different flavour combinations which people had never heard of before and were very excited to try.
 During the show, the word on our cupcakes spread with NDTV featuring our desserts and we had people pouring the second and third day asking for our boozy cupcake collection.

 POSist: How do you reach your target customer?
 What marketing tools you use to promote your Bakery?

-Arsheen: We actively participate in major food shows across India like Palate fest and Grub Fest and have so far made our majority of loyal customer base through these shows.
+Arsheen Jain: We actively participate in major food shows across India like Palate fest and Grub Fest and have so far made our majority of loyal customer base through these shows.
 We also promote the business through digital and social media marketing.

 POSist: How do you ensure customer loyalty?
 What are your views on customer retention?

-Arsheen: I believe the first impression is the last impression and that is the golden rule we follow when we cater to any customer.
+Arsheen Jain: I believe the first impression is the last impression and that is the golden rule we follow when we cater to any customer.
 The personalization and attention to detail one provide goes a long way in bonding with your customers and have them come back to you.
-I have delivered some cakes myself to key clients and spent time in discussing themes, flavor profiles in detail including sampling sessions which have really gone down well and has been appreciated by a lot of my customers.
+I have delivered some cakes myself to key clients and spent time in discussing themes, flavour profiles in detail including sampling sessions which have really gone down well and has been appreciated by a lot of my customers.

 POSist: How do you see food industry growing?
 What are the upcoming food trends in Restaurant and hospitality industry in 2016?

-Arsheen: Over the recent years there has been a paradigm shift in the awareness of the gourmet food industry in India thanks to shows like Masterchef.
+Arsheen Jain: Over the recent years there has been a paradigm shift in the awareness of the gourmet food industry in India thanks to shows like Masterchef.
 People are aware of the latest gourmet sensations going around in the market are willing to explore new things.

 Locally sourced fresh ingredients inspired food will be the hot trend of the year as audiences are now leaning towards farm to table inspired cuisine.
 Chef inspired restaurants which highlight Indian cuisine with a Michelin star presentation will also be a hot trend this year.